JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 Among other demonstrations, combining these two disparate fields greatly reduced the number of parameters and memory costs in comparison to ResNet.
 But this is only the beginning: neural networks and differential equations were born to be together.
-This blog post, a collaboration between authors of Julia's DiffEq and ML tools and the Neural ODEs paper, will explain why, outline current and future directions for this work, and start to give a sense of what's possible with state-of-the-art tools.
+This blog post, a collaboration between authors of [Flux](https://github.com/FluxML/Flux.jl), [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl) and the Neural ODEs paper, will explain why, outline current and future directions for this work, and start to give a sense of what's possible with state-of-the-art tools.